 Secretary – Anne Kim

-Mission and Leadership Development Committee Convenor – Ennis Macleod
+Mission and Leadership Discipleship Committee Convenor – Vacant

 Property Committee Convenor – Gavin Faichney

-Presbytery Ministers Anneke Oppewal, Craig Mitchell and Robin Yang also attend meetings.
+Presbytery Ministers Anneke Oppewal and Robin Yang also attend meetings.

 The Treasurer’s responsibilities include being a member of the Finance Committee and its representative on Presbytery Standing Committee (PSC)In conjunction with the Finance Committee: